ixa-ehu/ixa-pipe-nerc/README.md

 + **English Models**: we offer a variety of Perceptron based models (Collins 2002):

-  + **CoNLL 2003 models**: We distribute models trained with local features (84.53 F1) and with external knowledge.
+  + **CoNLL 2003 models**: We distribute models trained with local features with external knowledge.
 Furthermore, we also distribute opennlp compatible models (check for "opennlp" in the prop file).
 Each of the models improve in F1 but they get slower:
     + CoNLL 2003 local features: F1 84.52